M.S. in Accountancy

 SCHOLARSHIPS: GMAT-based merit awards

-ASSISTANTSHIPS: Limited number (tuition waiver and stipend) February 15 Application Deadline
+ASSISTANTSHIPS: Limited number (tuition waiver up to 15 credit hours per year and stipend) - February 15 Application Deadline

 EMPLOYER REIMBURSEMENT: Accepted